fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/isce.md

 Instructions for OSX 10.14 Mojave (adapted by me from those by Piyush Agram) Instructions for Homebrew (Jose Uribe, CECS, Chile).
-Instructions for Homebrew and Docker (Scott Henderson, U of Washington) SCONS_CONFIG file (tested with High Sierra and Mojave) Troubleshooting (a common issue with OSX): isce 2.2 on OSX High Sierra
+Instructions for Homebrew and Docker (Scott Henderson, U of Washington) **SCONS_CONFIG** file (tested with High Sierra and Mojave) Troubleshooting (a common issue with OSX): isce 2.2 on OSX High Sierra

-Issues with unbinded Python libraries: If the Python libraries are correctly installed with macports, but Python cannot import them because you mixed package managers, just run the following line
+**Issues with unbinded Python libraries**: If the Python libraries are correctly installed with macports, but Python cannot import them because you mixed package managers, just run the following line

-export PYTHONPATH=/opt/local/Library/Frameworks/Python.framework/Versions/3.6/lib/python3.6/site-packages:$PYTHONPATH
+**export PYTHONPATH=/opt/local/Library/Frameworks/Python.framework/Versions/3.6/lib/python3.6/site-packages:$PYTHONPATH**

 This issue might happen if you installed libraries with both conda and macports, but then you removed conda like I did once, resulting in a complete mess.

-STEP 8: process interferograms!
+## **STEP 8: process interferograms! **

-Software manual by me and with of references to online resources
+ **Software manual by me and with of references to online resources**

 Sentinel-1 C band ascending interferogram of the VEI 4 2015 Calbuco volcano eruption (topsApp.py control file, orbits and Sentinel-1 calibration files)